Food-Temp-Accuracy-Range-Guide

 Cleaning and Maintaining Your Food Thermometer

-Each thermometer is subject to specific manufacturer instructions on how to clean and maintain it.
-Follow these guidelines closely to ensure you get accurate readings and keep your thermometer in proper working condition.
+Each thermometer is subject to the manufacturer’s instructions for cleaning and maintenance.
+Follow these guidelines closely to ensure accurate readings and keep your thermometer in proper working order.

-It is crucial to clean the thermometer after every use because it can lead to cross-contamination.
-The thermometer probe is inserted into the food and could serve as a carrier of specific pathogens.
+It is crucial to clean the thermometer after each use to prevent cross-contamination.
+The thermometer probe, when inserted into the food, could serve as a carrier of specific pathogens.
 You should always clean them before inserting them into a different food.

 If you’re using a digital thermometer, keep track of when it’s time to replace the batteries.
 Simple steps like this ensure that the thermometer is in proper working order.
 It will also help maintain the accuracy of this valuable kitchen tool.